 10. Turn Off Alerts to Make VBA Code Run Faster

-When you close any workbook without saving it in Excel then, there is an icon box through which you are being alerted whether the workbook is saved or not.
+When you close any workbook without saving it in Excel, there is an icon box through which you are alerted whether the workbook is saved or not.

 Likewise, Alert is that thing through which you are being alerted to do something.